Conall Eachluath: Life

-Conall was the son of Lugaid Mend and was the foster-son and trusted friend of the Ard-ri Crimthann mac Fidaig, and before his death the monarch had exerted himself to obtain Conall’s future election to the throne of Mumha after Lugaid menn.
+Conall was the son of Lugaid Mend and was the foster-son and friend of the Ard-ri Crimthann mac Fidaig, and before his death the monarch had exerted himself to obtain Conall’s future election to the throne of Mumha after Lugaid menn.
 This interference with the rule of succession was highly displeasing to the descendants of Eoghan, and they represented that Conall Corc, grandson of Ailill Flann beg, was the rightful successor to Lugaid.
-Conall eachluath, being a just man, thereupon consented willingly to refer the matter of the election to the judgment of an assembly of the chieftains of Leth-Mogha.
+Conall Eachluath, consented willingly to refer the matter of the election to the judgment of an assembly of the chieftains of Leth-Mogha.
 They accordingly met together, and by them it was decided that Conall Core was entitled to the sovranty according to the rule established by Ailill Olom, the common ancestor of both candidates[sic]; seeing that Lugaid menn was of the race of Cormac Cas, and at his death it would be the turn of one of Eoghan’s descendants to rule over the province.
 The assembly moreover ordered hostages to be delivered to Conall eachluath to insure to him, or his next heir, the peaceful accession to the sovranty of Mumha immediately after Conall Core.
 This arrangement, whereby the will of Ailill Olom was confirmed and ratified, proved satisfactory to both claimants, and was duly executed, Conall eachluath peacefully succeeding Conall Corc.